-Each of these numerical variables is weighted equally as one-third of the component score.
-This equal weighting allows a country to achieve a score as high as 67 based on two of the sub-factors even if it receives a score of 0 on the third.
+The equal weighting of these numerical variables allows a country to achieve a score as high as 67 based on two of the sub-factors even if it receives a score of zero on the third.

 Tax burden scores are calculated with a quadratic cost function to reflect the diminishing revenue returns from very high rates of taxation.
 The data for each sub-factor are converted to a 100-point scale using the following equation: